Aellawah/Aellawah-Sprocket-Central-Pty-Ltd-company---Customers-Recommendation-project-KPMG-virtual-internship/README.md

 * Created a model that used the existent customers features to train a Classification model (with 99% accuracy)

-* Used the created model on a new customers dataset with similar features that predicted what type each customer would be
+* Used the created model on a new customers dataset with similar features that predicted what type each new customer would be

 # Code and Resources Used